Skip to main content

 Managing Bank Account Change Requests

 Change Requests are vital to managing and updating your account information within the Payrix Portal.
-The term “Change Requests” refers to an entity adding or updating their bank account information.
-This entity is required to submit documentation to support the validity of its new bank account info.
+The term Change Requests refers to an entity adding or updating their bank account information.
+This entity must submit relevant documentation to support the validity of its new bank account information.

 Referrers and Merchants often need to make changes to their bank account information.
 The Change Request process allows added or changed account information to be submitted with documentation to support the change during risk analysis.